-The LNG storage tanks will be located within an area that will be enclosed by a storm surge barrier that has a peak elevation of +65 feet.
-The base elevation of the LNG storage tanks will be +30 feet.
-The storm surge barrier will be designed to contain the contents of one 160,000 m LNG storage tank.
-The barrier and the elevation of the LNG storage tanks, as well as the minimum +46 feet elevation for all Project process facilities, including the non-jurisdictional South Dunes Power Plant, have been designed to meet the recently revised state guidelines for protection from anticipated storm surges and tsunami inundation.
-The elevation of the access corridor and the South Dunes Power Plant will be +40 feet.
+The LNG storage tanks will be located within an area that will be enclosed by a storm surge barrier that has a peak elevation of plus 65 feet.
+The storm surge barrier will be designed to contain the contents of one 160,000 m3 LNG storage tank.
+The barrier and the elevation of the LNG storage tanks, as well as the minimum 46 foot elevation for all Project process facilities, including the South Dunes Power Plant, have been designed to meet state guidelines for protection from anticipated storm surges and tsunami inundation.